u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 - :guilabel:`Blacklist Option when Unsubscribing`: allows recipients to blacklist themselves from future mailings during the unsubscribing process.
 - :guilabel:`Dedicated Server`: provides the option to utilize a separate, dedicated server for mailings.
-When enabled, Odoo reveals a new field (and link), in which the specific server configurations must be entered, in order for it to connect properly to Odoo.
+When enabled, Thrive Bureau ERP reveals a new field (and link), in which the specific server configurations must be entered, in order for it to connect properly to Thrive Bureau ERP.

 Create an email
 ===============